Your Home for all LODI RULES Resources

-- Earn a minimum of 50% of total possible points per chapter.
+Earn a minimum of 50% of the total possible points per chapter.
 Note that the total number of points possible varies depending on vineyard and business characteristics.

-- Earn a minimum of 70% of total possible points over all six chapters.
+Earn a minimum of 70% of total possible points overall in six chapters.